santiagosayshey/DigiBrain/Dictionarry 2.0.md

     - Open development model enabling direct community contributions
     - https://github.com/Dictionarry-Hub/profilarr

-On LinkedIn, this would be where everyone comments 'Congratulations!' and moves on - not because my post deserves a congratulations, but have you ever
+On LinkedIn, this would be where everyone comments 'Congratulations!' and moves on.
+Not because this post deserves special praise - but that's just what we do here, isn't it?

 ```
 im <emotional adjective> to share that i'm <verb>ing as a <superfluous title> at <prestigious company>.